scooter-dangle/content/files/en-us/web/javascript/reference/errors/dead_object/index.md

 {{JSSidebar("Errors")}}

-The JavaScript exception "can't access dead object" occurs when Firefox disallows add-ons to keep strong references to DOM objects after their parent document has been destroyed to improve in memory usage and to prevent memory leaks.
+The JavaScript exception "can't access dead object" occurs when Firefox disallows add-ons from keeping strong references to DOM objects after their parent document has been destroyed to improve memory usage and to prevent memory leaks.

 ## Message